stanX19/fish_eat_fish_game/README.md

 It was developed as a group assignment for University of Malaya's Fundamentals of Programming course.

-## installation
+## initialization

 Please follow this tutorial: https://youtu.be/4IYLf3siEuc

 ## key features

-- Authentication
+- Authentication System
-- multiple designs for enemy fishes
+- diverse fish designs
-- multiple choices for player fish
+- multiple playable fish
 - Character movement using wasd
 - Balanced scoring system
 - Viewable Game History
-- Leaderboard
+- Competitive Leaderboard

-## How to play

-1. Start the game by logging in or signing up.
-2. Select your fish from the available choices.
-3. Navigate the waters using the WASD keys.
-4. Eat smaller fish to grow in size and earn points.
-5. Avoid larger fish, or you'll lose the game!
-6. Compete for the highest score and track your progress in the leaderboard.
+## Technology Stack

+The game is built using the following technologies:

+- Java – Core programming language
+- JavaFX – GUI framework for building interactive user interfaces

 ## Game Snapshots